 Teaching facilities include a lecture theatre, a synoptic laboratory (for lectures and practicals), a physical laboratory, a meteorological enclosure (for observing and field experiments), a departmental library and study area, and computer laboratories.

-We receive 'real time' weather information in the form of satellite pictures, facsimile charts and global telecommunications data, all of which are used for teaching purposes as well as being displayed for general interest.
+We receive 'real time' weather information in the form of satellite pictures, synoptic charts, numerical forecasting model output and global telecommunications data, all of which are used for teaching purposes as well as being displayed for general interest.

 Meteorology at Reading is world-renowned for its pioneering research on weather, climate and earth observation.
 The status of our dynamic and productive research environment is reflected in the long-standing presence of staff from the UK Met Office, and major elements of the NERC funded National Centre for Atmospheric Science (NCAS) and the National Centre for Earth Observation (NCEO).
-We are also part of the Met Office Academic Partnership.
 Our Department is a major part of the University's Walker Institute for Climate System Research.
 We also work closely with the European Centre for Medium-Range Weather Forecasts (ECMWF) located close to the University.